 And other times, employers may not consider mental health a vital factor for employees.
 Even so, few acknowledge its importance and have periodic initiatives to help their teams.
 Some have comprehensive coverage in their medical health insurance, while others dismiss mental health or even brush off employees’ needs or requests when they come asking for help.

 Nonetheless, depression is a crucial health issue that needs more serious attention than usual.

 That said, no one walks around with the words “hey, I am depressed” painted on their forehead; most people look OK, even more than OK, but have an unexplainable turmoil in a battlefield within them.

-Take the example of recently deceased world-renown dancer Stephen “tWITCH” Boss.
-From what everyone is commenting about him, he seemed perfectly OK.
-Many have described him with what can be summarised as “he was a shining light in every room he walked into.”
-Dancing with so much energy and zeal and exuding a positivity that uplifts even one at their lowest, with accompanying encouraging captions.
+Take the example of deceased world-renown dancer Stephen “tWITCH” Boss — death by suicide.
+Based on comments following his death, he seemed perfectly OK.
+Many described him with what can be summarised as “he was a shining light in every room he walked into.”
+Dancing with so much energy and zeal and exuding a positivity that uplifts even those at their lowest, with accompanying encouraging captions.
 No one saw his suicide coming!

 I can’t help but wonder, was the euphoria his way of working through what was bothering him?
 Was it his version of therapy to compensate for a probable emptiness or whatever overwhelming emotions he had within?

 It’s not easy, and it’s also unfair and impudent to conclude what was happening within him or interpret his personality without having known or talked to him.
 One can only wonder…with the surety of only one thing; depression is real; it’s simple but also highly complicated.
 And one can only wish we could tell what goes on in one’s mind, read it, or help…